Top 25 eCommerce Marketing Tools to use in 2021

 Tool # 23: Ahrefs

 Another eCommerce marketing strategy to grow your search traffic is Ahrefs.
 Many business owners wonder why their competition is doing so well and how they can get that kind of success.
-Ahrefs helps with competitive analyses and keywords reports.
+Ahrefs helps with competitive analyses and keyword reports.
 Their database has around 150 million keywords for the US alone, so you can bank on them to find the right keywords for your business.

 Ahrefs provides tutorials to use their tools.
 You don’t have to spend additional money on training people and can get started with the tools immediately.